yuenherny/biodiversity-detection/README.md

 # Detecting the Presence of Biodiversity in the Ocean

-Investigating the impact of wind farm structures on underwater biodiversity.
+Motivation: Investigating the impact of wind farm structures on underwater biodiversity.

+Objectives:
+1. To detect the presence of underwater biodiversity in images and videos.
+2. To classify the underwater biodiversity into different classes, and the occurrence of each class in the image or video.

 ## Getting started
 1. Clone the repository.